mveeprojects/Useful-Commands/Excel.md

 ### Count based on multiple predicates
 ```
-# Count if values in column E not equal to "something" AND if values in column H equal "a given value".
+# Count values in column E that are not equal to "something" AND have values in column H equal to "a given value".
 =COUNTIFS(E:E, "<>something",H:H, "a given value")
 ```